 Nursing home staff need to help residents move as needed to alleviate pressure on these sensitive body parts.
 Early bedsores may only involve mild skin irritation but if left untreated, they can develop into serious wounds that involve muscle and bone, putting the resident at risk for infections and other serious complications.

 If your loved one is showing signs of bedsores, it could be a sign that they are not getting the attention they need.

 One of the most unsettling things to think about is a loved one being abused by a nursing home caregiver.
 Neglect, which can lead to bedsores and other ailments, is one type of caregiver abuse.
 But it can also take place in the form of physical or psychological abuse.
 Another form of nursing home abuse that is often overlooked is resident-to-resident abuse.

 Whether a resident is abused by a caregiver or another resident, a nursing home is required to report within certain time frames.
 The facility may also be liable for the injuries suffered.

 Talk to a an elder abuse and nursing home neglect lawyer in Southern California

 If you or a loved one resides in a nursing home and suffers a personal injury due to the facility’s negligence, the law may allow recovery.
-The Salamati Firm serves clients in Los Angeles and throughout Southern CA so that they can receive the compensation they deserve while holding at-fault nursing homes accountable.
+The Salamati Law Firm serves personal injury clients in Los Angeles and throughout Southern CA so that they can receive the compensation they deserve while holding at-fault nursing homes accountable.
 A financial recovery may pay for medical expenses, pain and suffering, and other losses.
 Call today for a free case review with an experienced attorney.